sirkon/logcarrier/README.md

 # logcarrier
 Logfile tailing/delivery system.
-Initially forked from https://github.com/Boiler/logcarrier and completely rewrite (python tailer left untouched though) since then.
+Initially forked from https://github.com/Boiler/logcarrier with a strong intention to completely rewrite it.
+Done.

 Config format: